brewchetta/ph1-mock-challenge-periodic-table/README.md

-# Pair Programming Challenge - Periodic Table of Elements
+# Mock Challenge - Periodic Table of Elements

 Your task today is to complete a digital periodic table of elements.
 Some code has already been constructed however the table itself is blank and needs to be filled in with data.
-Notably, you and your partner(s) will be using OOJS and class syntax to track and fill in each atomic element.

-The idea is you'll use a class that automatically tracks a corresponding html element and manipulates it as need be.
-Since this is the case, handle as much of the DOM manipulation through the class itself as you can.
+This will test your ability to use DOM manipulation (there is only one fetch request).

 ## Getting Started